 In Tiburon's Mixed Use and Main Street zones, qualified residential projects that are consistent with Senate Bill 35 will be processed through a ministerial and streamlined approval process.
 As described above, for projects that qualify under State Law (i.e., Senate Bill 330), a "preliminary application" is allowed for a development project that includes residential units; a mix of commercial and residential uses with two-thirds of the project's square footage used for residential purposes; or transitional or supportive housing.
 Upon submittal of an application and a payment of the permit processing fee, a housing developer is allowed to "freeze" the applicable fees and development standards that apply to their project while they assemble the rest of the material necessary for a full application submittal.
 After submitting the preliminary application to the Town, an applicant has 180 days to submit a full application, or the preliminary application will expire.
 Public hearings for applicable housing development projects that are consistent with SB 330 in the MU and MS are limited to five hearings, including Planning Commission, Town Council, and appeal hearings.
 Eligible projects consistent with SB 35 and SB 330 are required to comply with objective zoning standards and General Plan requirements.
 For projects subject to CEQA, CEQA hearings or hearings related to zoning variances or code exemptions are not included in the public hearing limit.
-All other development projects in the MU and MS zones will follow the current zoning requirement, which requires two discretionary permits for residential development.
-The Planning Commission must approve a Conditional Use Permit for the residential use and the Design Review Board must approve a Design Review permit.
-Each process is separate, and processing is sequential.
-This means that a very similar task/timeline to that shown above is first performed by the Planning Commission and then by the Design Review Board, with only the environmental review portion not being repeated by the Design Review Board.

 The Town recognizes that the time required to process a development proposal can be a barrier to housing production if it is lengthy.
-The Town has streamlined its development review process and adopted will be adopting a new Zoning Ordinance with objective development and design standards for the Downtown and qualifying residential projects to make the process more efficient, while still providing adequate opportunity for public review and input.
-The new Zoning Ordinance makes residential use a permitted use in all of Tiburon's residential and mixed-use zones, where a single discretionary permit (Design Review) is required to construct single family, and multifamily housing, and the residential component of mixed use housing (some commercial uses such as retails, personal services, food and beverage, and business and household services are also permitted.
-In addition, much of the permit processing time frame is dictated by state mandated noticing and processing procedures that help assure community review of projects.
-Processing times for projects in Tiburon are similar to, if not faster than, other jurisdictions in Marin County.
+The Town has streamlined its development review process and will be adopting a new Zoning Ordinance with objective development and design standards for the Downtown and qualifying residential projects to make the process more efficient The new Zoning Ordinance makes residential use a permitted use in all of Tiburon's residential and mixed-use zones, where a single discretionary permit (Design Review) is required to construct single family, and multifamily housing, and the residential component of mixed use housing (some commercial uses such as retails, personal services, food and beverage, and business and household services are also permitted.